 The used water supply overheats and with significantly reduced oxygen levels.
 That causes oxygen depletion of plants and may disrupt the life of fish species which may be highly attracted by the increased water temperature, especially in cold seasons.

-The metabolism of living species in water is affected even by a slight change of 1 degrees Celcius.
+The metabolism of living species in water is affected even by a slight change of 1 degree Celcius.
 That disrupts the coagulation of cell proteins and affects the productivity and lifetime of plants and animals.

-Thermal Shock happens when there is an instant change of the water temperature.
+Thermal Shock happens when there is an instant change in the water temperature.
 When there are living organisms in this area that get quickly and significantly warmer or cooler, the life forms cannot adapt to the change fast enough.
 Thermal shock usually kills many animals species instantly or causes inevitable damage to their body structure.

 Herbicides and Pesticides

 The constantly increasing demand for food resources requires the usage of advanced agricultural techniques.
-Unfortunately, most of them are related to usage of huge quantities of pesticides.
+Unfortunately, most of them are related to the usage of huge quantities of pesticides.
 Sadly, about 95% of the herbicides end up at the topsoil layer and later get deeper into the food and water resources.

 Effects of Water Pollution

 The Effects of water pollution are various and all of them are negative.
-Some of them can even be considered as highly dangerous because they lead to thousands of human deaths per day.
+Some of them can even be considered highly dangerous because they lead to thousands of human deaths per day.
 Overall, there aren’t any harmful effects of water pollution that cannot be avoided but some are either too expensive and others are happening at a scale that is perfectly natural and cannot lead to any extreme levels of contamination.

 Aquatic Animals Death

 Fish, seabirds, marine life and other animals become victims of water pollution caused mostly by toxic waste and plastic pollution.
-The tiny plastic pieces that are being swirled by the Ocean Gyre in the Pacific ocean terrorize the marine life across earth by entangling it or poisoning it until painful death puts an end to their misery.
-Almost any death of animal done by water contamination is a human deed.
+The tiny plastic pieces that are being swirled by the Ocean Gyre in the Pacific ocean terrorize the marine life across the earth by entangling it or poisoning it until painful death puts an end to their misery.
+Almost any death of animals done by water contamination is a human deed.